TheDeFiQuant/OBv1-Code-Analysis/README.md

    - The crank program is an off-chain component that listens for new on-chain events (like new orders) and processes them.
    - It performs actions such as filling orders and consuming events from the queue.

-**Fuzz Testing**
-   - Extensive fuzz testing is used to simulate various scenarios and edge cases to ensure the robustness and security of the exchange.
-   - The fuzz tests perform actions like placing orders, canceling orders, consuming events, and verifying the state of the market.

 ### Workflow

 **Initialization**